 The long awaited break-out from Normandy had now begun, and with it came a change in my affairs.
 On 24 August, Paris fell and, in what turned out to be my last letter from Normandy, I wrote briefly to my parents that I had heard that 4 Beach Squadron was shortly returning to the UK and I would return with the Squadron.
 We should certainly be getting leave!

 I was right about returning to the UK.
 I was wrong about the leave.
 No. 4 Beach Squadron was shipped on a returning LCI (Landing Craft Infantry) to Newhaven, thence to Redhill aerodrome, Surrey.
 Less than three weeks later, I was back in Arromanches, this time in transit, having been posted to 83 Group Control Centre.
 I caught up with 83 G.C.C. outside Brussels in mid-September 1944, shortly before my 21st birthday.

 John Fenton’s story is an edited version of the Normandy Beach-Head chapter of his memoirs, published privately in 1994.

-After serving with 83 G.C.C. in Belgium, Holland and Germany, John returned to the U.K. to train as an officer.
+After serving with 83 G.C.C. in Belgium, Holland and Germany, John returned to the U.K. to train as an officer (see his VE Day Story).
 He flew out to India as the war with Japan ended and served as a cypher officer in Ceylon, the Cocos-Keeling Islands and Singapore before sailing home to the U.K. at the end of 1946.
 After ‘demob’, he pursued a career as a civil servant but continued his involvement with the R.A.F. until January 1964, as a volunteer reserve officer, receiving the Air Efficiency Award and retaining the rank of Flight Lieutenant.

 John Hughes Fenton died on 8th June 2013, aged 89.